hpcleuven/VscDocumentation/source/jobs/workflows_using_job_dependencies.rst

 The dependency types listed above are the most useful ones, for a complete list, see the official qsub documentation.

+To conveniently and efficiently execute embarrassingly parallel parts of a workflow (e.g., parameter exploration, or processing many independent inputs), the :ref:`worker framework or atools <worker or atools>` will be helpful.

 Job success or failure
 ----------------------